-The first dish we saw was quite tantalizing.
+The first dish I saw was quite tantalizing.
 It’s called tartiflette and is made with slices of potatoes, bacon lardons, reblochon cheese (similar to brie but softer) and onions.
 It was reminiscent of the potato and sausage meals I had so many of at the Edinburgh Christmas market.
 One serving cost €8 ($8.80).
-As tempting as it looked, we didn’t get a bowl of it.
+As tempting as it looked, I didn’t get a bowl of it.

-Instead, for lunch on the third day, we visited the sausage stall and picked up a bacon-wrapped bratwurst.
-Of all the sausages we had at the Christmas markets, this one was our favorite.
-This was also where I introduced Laura to andalouse, a Belgian sauce made with mayonnaise, tomato paste and paprika.
-It’s been my favorite since the first time I tried it in my first month of traveling around Europe, and she loved it too.
+Instead, for lunch on the third day, I visited the sausage stall and picked up a bacon-wrapped bratwurst.
+Of all the sausages I had at the Christmas markets, this one was my favorite.
+Better yet, they had andalouse, a Belgian sauce made with mayonnaise, tomato paste and paprika.
+It’s been my favorite since the first time I tried it in my first month of traveling around Europe.

-As if we hadn’t already had enough sausages, we returned for one more in the evening.
-Well, Laura went for the bacon cheeseburger while I had the XXL-wurst.
+As if I hadn’t already had enough sausages, I returned for one more in the evening – the XXL-wurst.
 It was basically a two-foot-long sausage folded in half into the bun.
 I was kinda bummed when a rather large portion of one of my sausages fell onto the ground, but it was probably for the best as this was the one that made me a bit sick to the stomach.